mukunda-/errorcat/README.md

 messages provided, e.g., `request failed: someLibraryFunction didn't work: (error text)`.
 Simple, right?
 A bulk of error handling is just that, annotating the error for the user.

-What's more useful for HTTP servers is decorating an error with an HTTP response code.
+What's more useful for HTTP servers is decorating an error with an HTTP status.
 For
 example:

 	func handlePostUser(user string) {